Finally, the snow is starting to melt. It’s almost as if spring is right around the corner and you know what that means – spring break in Michigan!

 The massive grounds include an aquarium, conservatory, Great Lakes museum, nature zoo (open seasonally), iconic Scott Fountain, Memorial Lighthouse, beaches, golf ranges, athletic fields, playgrounds, picnic tables, biking and walking paths, a giant slide, and much more.

 Everything you can think of and want in a park is here, and better yet—historic.
 The Belle Isle Conservatory & Aquarium is the oldest aquarium in the United States, opening in 1904.
 It includes 118 species and more than 1,000 fish.

-As for all state parks, a Recreation Passport is required for vehicle entry to Belle Isle ($11 for Michigan vehicles, $5 for Michigan motorcycles), or you can purchase a window sticker at the entrance booth ($9 for a day pass).
+As for all Michigan State Parks, a Recreation Passport is required for vehicle entry to Belle Isle or you can purchase a window sticker at the entrance booth.
 It’s the perfect way to enjoy spring in Michigan this spring break!

 West Michigan Spring Break Staycation Ideas

 Frederik Meijer Gardens & Sculpture Park is one of the country’s most significant sculpture and botanic experiences.
 The sprawling 158-acre grounds include indoor and outdoor exhibits, gardens, sculptures, children’s sensory gardens, a library, a Japanese garden, boardwalks, and more.